ethereum/EIPs/EIPS/eip-1.md

 ### Editorial Services

-The Editors' job, for individual authors and for working groups, is to work with the authors to ensure that Final EIPs meet all standards of quality, format, style, and usage, and to provide administrative and publication services for EIPs and related digital assets.
+The Editors' job, for individual authors and for working groups, is to work with the authors to ensure that proposals merged to EIPs/EIPS meet standards of quality, format, style, and usage, and to provide administrative and publication services for EIPs and related digital assets.

 ## EIP Work Flow